 The World Neurosurgical Federation for Cranial Nerve Disorders began as a group of neurosurgeons interested in microvascular decompression (MVD) surgery.
 The first meeting was hosted in Shanghai by Professors Li ShiTing and Zhong Jun and focused on trigeminal neuralgia and hemifacial spasm.
 The second meeting was also hosted in Shanghai and brought together a more diverse group of neurosurgeons, neurologists and neurophysiologists with a shared common interest in cranial nerve disorders.
 The Board then decided that the Society should increase its efforts to have a more global reach.

 Our goal is to bring together experts in MVD surgery and the treatment of cranial nerve disorders from around the world.
-Topics will be expanded to include the recently discovered hemi-laryngopharyngeal spasm (HeLPS syndrome) and other rare cranial nerve disorders as well as TN, HFS, and GPN.
+Topics will be expanded to include the recently discovered hemi-laryngopharyngeal spasm (HELPS syndrome) and other rare cranial nerve disorders as well as TN, HFS, and GPN.
 We plan to invite patients with these conditions to join us for the first morning of lay lectures so we can learn from their perspectives.
-I hope you will join us in Vancouver in 2021 for our next scientific meeting and bring your thoughts and questions for us to discuss.
+I hope you will join us in Vancouver in July 8-10, 2022 for our next scientific meeting and bring your thoughts and questions for us to discuss.
 We hope the scientific sessions will be augmented by the beautiful nature of Vancouver.

 I extend a warm Canadian welcome to all of you.